-If you want to build economical homes that are eco-friendly then build energy efficient wooden homes.
-The reason why wooden homes are far more energy efficient is that all walls are insulated as well as roof space.
-In most cases building a wooden home or an American style home is more economical to build.
-Here are a few tips to insulating energy efficient homes.
+If you want to build economical homes that are eco-friendly, then build energy-efficient wooden dwellings.
+In most cases building a wooden house or an American style home is more economical to build.
+The reason why wooden homes are far more energy-efficient is that all walls are insulated and roof space.
+Here are a few tips for insulating energy-efficient homes.

 How To Build Energy Efficient Wooden Homes?

-There are many builders that specialise in building wooden homes or log homes.
-However, most of these builders are not insulation savvy they know a bit about insulation.
+Many builders specialise in building wooden homes or log homes.
+However, most of these builders are not insulation savvy.
+They know a bit about insulation.
 This is where the homeowner must take control when it comes to insulation.
-Let’s have a look at a few ways to make the home energy efficient
+Let’s have a look at a few ways to make the home energy efficient.

 - The Roof space must be well insulated with either 135mm Aerolite insulation or 145mm Isotherm.
 These two products are equally good and are SANS compliant for the Western Cape region.
-In fact, it does not matter what region you live in rather install the best roof insulation at the start.
+In fact, it does not matter what region you live in.
+Instead, install the best roof insulation at the start.

-- A double glazed window will also make a huge difference for summer as well as winter.
+- A double glazed window will also make a massive difference for summer as well as winter.